Weather Warnings - Flooding Outlook Advice - Kimberley

 Western Australia Flood Warning Centre

-Renewed river rises and areas of flooding are expected in the Kimberley
+Significant river rises and areas of flooding may develop in the Kimberley

 DFES advises people and communities to be aware that flooding is possible and